cainyepez/cainyepez/README.md

 - 👋 Hi, I’m @cainyepez
-- 👀 I’m interested in data analtic tools and creating graphs out of cool stuff!
+- 👀 I’m interested in data analytics tools and creating graphs out of cool stuff!
 - 🌱 I’m currently a Junior at Brown University studying econ.
-- 💞️ I’m looking to collaborate on data analysis tools
+- 💞️ I’m looking to collaborate on data analysis tools and build websites with react
 - 📫 Reach me at cain_yepez@brown.edu

 <!---